suncoast-devs/handbook/lessons/full-stack-build-an-app/33-restaurant-edit.md

 # Restaurant Edit

 The setup for a restaurant edit will be very similar to creating a new restaurant.
-In fact most of the JSX will be the same except we will first load the information about a restaurant into state before showing the form itself.
+In fact, most of the JSX will be the same, except we will first load the information about a restaurant into the state before showing the form itself.

 We will begin by creating the basic structure of the restaurant edit in `EditRestaurant.jsx`